fivetran/terraform-provider-fivetran/docs/resources/local_processing_agent.md

 ### Required

 - `display_name` (String) The unique name for the local processing agent.
-- `group_id` (String) The unique identifier for the group or group within the Fivetran system.
+- `group_id` (String) The unique identifier for the Group within the Fivetran system.

 ### Optional

-- `re_auth` (Boolean) Determines whether re-authentication needs to be performed.
+- `authentication_counter` (Number) Determines whether re-authentication needs to be performed.

 ### Read-Only